ArtemKondratyuk/ArtemKondratyuk/README.md

 ## About Me

 – I write in Python — from small scripts to full-fledged tools with GUI and CLI.
-– I'm learning DevOps: GitHub Actions, Docker, and CI/CD pipelines.
+– I'm learning DevOps: GitHub Actions, and CI/CD pipelines.
 – I'm developing my own projects and looking for freelance opportunities.
 – Goals: become a professional Python developer, a proficient DevOps engineer, earn a stable income from freelancing, and join a strong, creative IT team.